Guilai1990/fast-blog/README.md

 The "ES" in the script file name refers to "[event sourced](http://martinfowler.com/eaaDev/EventSourcing.html)".

 Edit `application.properties` with any custom Kafka configuration values you have.
-If you're just using the out of the box defaults, you shouldn't need to edit anything.
+If you're just using the out of the box defaults, all you should need to enter is your PostgreSQL settings.

 You'll need [Maven](https://maven.apache.org/) installed.
 Then you can build the project like so: